BeeMan3/movie-TV-top-list/README.md

 This project automatically scrapes IMDB's "Most Popular Movies" and "Most Popular TV Shows" lists to create a combined ranking of the top 50 entertainment titles.
 The list's primary purpose is to be used for autobrr filter automation.
-The list updates daily at 6:00 AM UTC using GitHub Actions.
+The list updates daily at 6:15 AM UTC using GitHub Actions.

 ## Features

--   **Daily Updates**: Automatically runs every day at 6:00 AM UTC
+-   **Daily Updates**: Automatically runs every day at 6:15 AM UTC
 -   **No API Keys Required**: Uses web scraping from public IMDB pages
 -   **Combined List**: Merges movies and TV shows into a single ranked list
 -   **Simple Output Format**: Clean JSON format with just titles
 -   **Configurable**: Fully configurable via environment variables or .env file
 -   **Type Safe**: Built with Pydantic models and full type annotations
 -   **Modular Architecture**: Clean separation of concerns with dedicated classes
--   **GitHub Actions Artifacts**: Clean output via artifacts (no repository commits)
+-   **GitHub Pages Deployment**: Public URLs accessible via simple HTTP GET requests
 -   **Robust Error Handling**: Graceful failure with empty output on scraping errors

 ## Output Format